FinnHB/fhbarton_website/content/publication/ROCKWOOL/index.md

 reduced by €3.3bn per year, and household gas bills could be lowered by around €400 per year (a reduction in gas heating costs of around 50%).
-To achieve such benefits, policies should be designed in such a way that retrofitting schemes operate smoothly, and drive renovation at pace and at scale, in order to deliver homes that are fit for the future."
+To achieve such benefits, policies should be designed in such a way that retrofitting schemes operate smoothly, and drive renovation at pace and at scale.
+We are at a point now in the climate debate where we need to deliver homes that are fit for the future."
 authors:
 - Jon Stenning
 - Ciaran Nevin